Skip to content

 But why?

-There is no way to achieve proper SQL-like JOINs in Google Sheets™ natively.
+There is no convenient way to achieve proper SQL-like JOINs in Google Sheets™ natively.
 This is such a weird state of affairs, I am still worried that I missed something obvious.

 The contenters are: